 I try not to have any videos of my performances online.
 I want people to show up.

 24) What do you want to communicate to the present?

 I mean, gossip is a specialized section of hearsay.
 Hearsay is basically just a rumor.
 Gossip is more complex, it is discursive, and the subject matter is people, but absent people.
 As a particular type of conversation I think its potential lies in what it generates: affective bonds, common values, knowledge, trust, emotions, friendship and communities.
 It is at the same time intimate and public, unstable, unexpected, ephemeral, rapid, subjective, speculative and subversive.
 It can cause trouble but sometimes necessary trouble.
 It can surely be the base for a revolution.
 Use it, but use it well.

 by Piper Marshall

 All images Courtesy: the artist

-PIPER MARSHALL is a curator and PhD Candidate at Columbia University in the Dept of Art History and Archaeology.
+PIPER MARSHALL is a curator and a fourth year PhD Student in the Department of Art History at Columbia University.